-Until the 19th century, there was no clear archaeological evidence for the existence of such a pool; which prompted some Western scholars to argue that the gospel was written later; probably by someone without first-hand knowledge of the city of Jerusalem, and that the pool had only a metaphorical, rather than historical, significance.
+Until the 19th century, there was no clear archaeological evidence for the existence of such a pool; which prompted some Western scholars to argue that the gospel was written later; probably by someone without first-hand knowledge of the city of Jerusalem, and that the pool had only a symbolic, rather than historical, significance.

-However, as early as the fifth century, there was a Byzantine church in what became the precincts of the Church of St. Anne, called the Church of the Probatike.
+However, as early as the fifth century, there was a Byzantine church in what became the precincts of the Church of St. Anne, called the Church of the Probatic.
 This site, as subsequently excavated by archaeologists; seems plausible to fit the description in John’s Gospel.

 The pool of Bethesda: Archaeological Digs

 So in the archaeological digs conducted in the 19th century; Conrad Schick discovered a large tank situated about 100 feet (30 m) north-west of St. Anne’s Church, which he contended was the Pool of Bethesda.
 Further archaeological excavation in the area, in 1964, uncovered the remains of the Byzantine and Crusader churches; Hadrian’s Temple of Asclepius and Serapis; the small healing pools of an Asclepeion, the second of the two large pools, and the dam between them.
 It was discovered that the Byzantine construction was built in the very heart of Hadrian’s construction and contained the healing pools.